List of awards and nominations received by Pink

 This is a list of awards and nominations received by P!nk, an American singer and songwriter.
-She is winner of three Grammy Awards, a Daytime Emmy Awards, four Billboard Music Awards, seven MTV VMA, two MTV EMA and two Brit Awards.
+She is winner of three Grammy Awards, a Daytime Emmy Award, four Billboard Music Awards, seven MTV VMA, two MTV EMA and two Brit Awards.

 Active in the music industry since the 2000s, Pink published her debut album Can't Take Me Home (2000) being recognized with the Billboard Music Awards for Best New Female Artist.
 In 2001 Pink collaborated with Christina Aguilera, Lil' Kim and Mýa on "Lady Marmalade", which received several awards, including the Grammy Award for Best Pop Collaboration with Vocals and two MTV Video Music Awards.
 The same year she published her second album Missundaztood which received two Grammy Awards nominees.
 The single "Get the Party Started" won the MTV Europe Music Award for Best Song and two MTV Video Music Awards.

 In 2003, Pink's third studio album Try This was promoted by the single "Trouble", which gave her second Grammy Award for Best Female Rock Vocal Performance.
 She also won a World Music Awards and the Brit Award for International Female Solo Artist.
-Three year after she published her fourth studio album I'm Not Dead which includend the single "Stupid Girls", awarded with a MTV Video Music Awards.
+Three year after she published her fourth studio album I'm Not Dead which included the single "Stupid Girls", awarded with a MTV Video Music Awards.
 Her fifth studio album, Funhouse was published in 2008, promoted by the songs "Sober" and "So What", both nominated for the Grammy Award for Best Female Pop Vocal Performance.

 In 2011, Pink won her third Grammy Award with "Imagine", recorded for Herbie Hancock's 2010 album The Imagine Project.
 In 2012 she published The Truth About Love, which featured "Just Give Me a Reason" with Nate Ruess.
 The project received three nominations at the Grammy Award: the album for Best Pop Vocal Album while the collaboration for Song of the Year and Best Pop Duo/Group Performance.
 With the song Pink won the MTV Video Music Award for Best Collaboration.
 For her 2016 collaboration with Kenny Chesney "Setting the World on Fire" she was nominated at the ACMusic Awards, CMA Awards, CMT Music Awards and won her second Billboard Music Award.